tina1401-strg/PandA-25-26-IR-Starter-Repo-10/README.md

         highlighting variant and pass it on to the ``ansi_highlight`` method.
     3. Move `save_config` into the `Configuration` class and rename it.

-1. In preparation for our next part (in 2026), we extract the search behavior into a separate class.
-Basically, this is everything that's happening from lines 231 to 257 in `app.py`.
-The part that we timed.
-Think of a class name, and in which module to move it.
-You will have to pass the list of sonnets to that class to be able to search them.
+1. In preparation for the next part (in 2026), we will extract the search behavior into a separate class—most likely with a single method.
+Concretely, this includes everything that happens between lines 231 and 257 in ``app.py``: the part that we timed.

-    Then, you will add a method (again, choose a good name) that does the search and returns the list of `SearchResult`s that are printed at the end.
+Think of a good name for this class and decide in which module it should live.
+You will need to pass the list of sonnets to this class so it can use them during the search.

-    This method most likely will need two parameters: The ``query`` from the user (a string), and the current ``search_mode`` (also a string), so your class knows how to combine results for multiple words.
+Also choose a good name for the method.
+The method will most likely need two parameters: the user’s ``query`` (a string) and the current ``search_mode`` (also a string), so the class knows how to combine results for multiple words.
+It should return the list of ``SearchResult``s that are printed at the end of ``app.py``.

-2. Now that we have three settings, you see that a lot of code is duplicated.
-    Try to find a way of  that code into a new class.
-Find a good name for it and use it three times for each of the settings!
-This class, like the one above will contain one method in which you check whether the user changes the corresponding setting.
+2. Now that we have three settings, you can see that much of the code that handles user input is duplicated.
+Try to find a way to move this code into a new class as well.
+Like the previous class, this one will most likely consist of a single method containing the duplicated logic.
+Use three instances of this class to represent the individual settings.